 - Please prepare content for your site and come up with a plan or idea for the site’s navigation.
 See the post on recommendations for content structure for ideas.

-- Complete the Needs Analysis Form.
+- Complete the Site Request Form.
 This is a quick online form designed to collect basic information about your site.
 Please review the theme options on the Example Themes page and view the example theme sites on the subpage links because the Needs Analysis will ask you to select a Theme for your site.

 - After submitting the form someone from the Web Services team will get back to you to see if you’d like to set up a quick meeting or work over email.
 We will also check in with you to determine what you’d like for your site’s URL – following these policies.

 - You will have one month from your site creation date to work with us on building your site.
 After one month we will consider your site automatically launched and our staff support for building your site will end.
 Open Labs and our help desk support (for issues and questions – not content updates) will still be available after the deadline.
 However, there will no longer be a dedicated Content Coordinator to work with you on your site.
 We will send weekly reminder emails up until the launch date to let you know that it’s approaching.
 After one month from the site creation date, sites that are still blank and have no content will be deleted.
 We will not automatically launch blank sites.

 - The Web Team is offering full site set up support to build WordPress sites.
 However, if you’d prefer to work on the site or have a lab member or student build your site, that works for us too.
 We will be available for help if you need it.
 These sites are still expected to launch within a month of the site creation date.
 We will discuss how to share content for your site if it is not already published on an existing site.
 One of the best ways for sharing content, which we learned from the Pilot, is to create a Google folder, upload your PDFs, photos, and site navigation plan and share the folder with the Web Content Coordinator you are working with at Web Services.